Short-term memory: Rehearsal

+However, the success of rehearsal can depend on factors such as attention as well as any form of distraction that is present because of this active rehearsal is essential to store that new information.

 Chunking

 Chunking is a technique that allows memory to remember more things.
 Chunking involves organizing material into meaningful groups.
 Chunking can greatly increase recall capacity.
 For example, in recalling a phone number, chunking the digits into three groups (area code, prefix, and extension).
-This method of remembering phone numbers is far more effective than attempting to remember a string of 10 digits.
+This method of remembering phone numbers is far more effective than attempting to remember a sequence of 10 digits.

 Practice and the usage of existing information in long-term memory can lead to additional improvements in chunking.
 In one testing session, an American cross-country runner was able to recall a string of 79 digits after hearing them only once by chunking them into groups the size of a running time.

 Factors

 Diseases that cause neurodegeneration, such as Alzheimer's disease, can damage short-term as well as long-term memory.
 Damage to certain sections of the brain due to this disease causes a shrinkage in the cerebral cortex, which impairs the ability to think and recall.

 Short-term memory performance is influenced by diet.
 More intake of blueberries was reported to improve short-term memory after continuous use whereas alcohol decreases short-term memory performance.